The Great Red Dragon paintings: In media

 It has been used as the Oxford World's Classics front cover of The Private Memoirs and Confessions of a Justified Sinner.

 Several of the paintings featured prominently in the 2019 psychological horror film Saint Maud by British director Rose Glass.

-The 1981 novel Red Dragon, by author Thomas Harris, heavily features the Blake painting.
+The 1981 novel Red Dragon by Thomas Harris heavily features the Blake painting.
 The primary antagonist is driven by a psychological obsession with the painting, including having the painting tattooed onto his back and the belief that his murders will help him to transform into the Red Dragon.
-Near the end of the novel, he attempts to break away from his beliefs by going to the Brooklyn Museum and eating the original painting itself.
+Near the end of the novel, he attempts to break away from his delusions by going to the Brooklyn Museum and eating the original painting itself.
 The 2002 film version of the novel includes these elements, and features multiple shots of the painting, as did the NBC prequel series Hannibal.